-The goal of TGE was to grow organic produce in the community and provide it for the community at an affordable price.
-Despite spending nearly twenty years to build an amazing farm, community acceptance was low.
-TGE offered large garden boxes filled with healthy fruits and vegetables at a very low price, but few residents engaged.
-Almost all of the produce was leaving the community, going to upscale restaurants and middle to upper-income households.
-To achieve its mission, the farm needed a way to connect with its own residents within the Carmelitos community.
+TGE's goal is to produce organic produce in the community, for the community at an affordable price.
+Despite spending nearly twenty years to build an amazing farm, community acceptance was low in 2015.
+TGE offered large boxes filled with healthy fruits and vegetables at a low price, but few residents purchased.
+Nearly all produce left the community to go to upscale restaurants and middle/upper-income households.
+To achieve its mission, the farm needed a way to connect with residents within the Carmelitos community.

 Applying our approach

 We started by talking to Carmelitos residents in a focus group.
 We learned that they had mistakenly thought the farm was for "outsiders."
 Furthermore, they couldn't pay with food stamps, and they were unfamiliar with much of the produce being offered.
-We also learned about what they were buying and eating, and why.
+We also learned about food they did buy and serve their children, and their reasons why.

-Working closely with TGE's team, we changed the name of the CSA box to "The Carmelitos Farm Veggie Box."
-We knew that mothers needed to know their kids would be full after meals and that no food would be wasted, so we changed the contents of the Veggie Box to offer more familiar items.
+Working closely with TGE's team, we changed the name of the CSA box to "The Carmelitos Veggie Box."
+We knew mothers cared about filling bellies and food waste could not be tolerated, so we changed the contents of the Veggie Box to offer more familiar items.
 Then we designed eye-catching promo posters to launch a residents-only event and enlisted a DJ and cooks from the community.

-To re-introduce TGE to the Carmelitos community, we held the first annual Carmelitos Cookoff, a cooking contest featuring contestants from Carmelitos and fresh vegetables from TGE's farm.
+To re-introduce TGE to the Carmelitos community, we held the first annual Carmelitos Cookoff in 2015, a cooking contest featuring contestants from Carmelitos and fresh vegetables from TGE's farm.
 Residents got a chance have fun, sample TGE's vegetables in a positive environment, and sign up for Veggie Box subscriptions.

 what we've achieved together